Zahid295/spice-enjoy-house/README.md

 - As a site owner, I want to allow staff to access and manage bookings efficiently
 - As a site owner, I want to provide clear and accessible contact information to users
 - As a site owner, I want to ensure the website is responsive and looks good on all devices to provide a positive user experience

+#### As a New User

+- I want to navigate the page intuitively and with ease I want to understand the page purpose upon first viewing I want to see restaurant contact information
+I want to be able to contact the restaurant directly
+I want to see the restaurant’s social media presence
+I want to easily create an account
+I want to easily create a table booking
+I want to edit or delete a booking
+I want to enjoy the experience and return to make another booking